Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_pages/cv.md

   **(May 2025 - August 2025)**
   *Created a Go-Kart from scrap metal and using CAD modelled parts along with a University of North Dakota engineer Kyan Barth*
   - Designed and fabricated a go-kart frame using stick welding and scrap metal.
 Integrated a 6.5 HP Predator engine with a SolidWorks-modeled transmission, suspension system, and steering system.
   - Validated design performance through ~20 sessions, reaching a max speed of 21 mph and exhibiting negligible frame fatigue or drivetrain wear (even in rough off-roading terrain).

+- **Fluid Mechanical Dissection**:
+  **(November 2025 - December 2025)**
+  *Conducted a full fluid mechanical dissection and analysis of an inkjet printer as part of Cornell University Fluid Mechanics coursework*
+  - Performed a physical teardown of a commercial inkjet printer to identify and isolate the dominant fluid mechanical subsystem (ink cartridge and dispensing mechanism)
+  - Developed detailed process diagrams of the inkjet ejection mechanism after researching capillary action, cohesion, adhesion, and surface tension at the micrometer scale.
+  - Applied fluid mechanics theory to relate observed behavior to static vs. dynamic systems and the Navier–Stokes equations.

+- **Torque Wrench ANSYS**:
+  **(November 2025 - December 2025)**
+  *Designed and optimized a torque wrench under fracture, fatigue, and strain-gauge output constraints for a Cornell Mechanics of Materials final project*
+  - Performed hand calculations in Python using beam theory, fatigue, and fracture mechanics, then validated and refined the design using ANSYS to minimize stress concentrations while meeting a required torque of 600 in-lbf.
+  - Extracted strain, deflection, and maximum principal stress from FEA to size a full Wheatstone bridge using Vishay foil strain gauges, achieving a predicted sensitivity of 1.009 mV/V while satisfying yield, fatigue, and crack-growth safety factors.

 ---